Tom's Guide Verdict

-I really wanted to love the Fitbit Charge 5 — It’s Fitbit’s most advanced tracker yet and has a number of features usually reserved for its more expensive trackers.
-It has the potential to be brilliant, but right now, it falls short.
+The Fitbit Charge 5 is one of the best fitness trackers on the market.
+It’s Fitbit’s most advanced tracker yet and has a number of features usually reserved for its more expensive trackers.
+It's not cheap, but if you're using a tracker that's a few years old, you'll definitely notice the difference.
 Be sure to read the full Fitbit Charge 5 review below to find out why.

 Battery life: 7 days